Conflagrate/Spec-Swim/README.md

 The maximum amount of points that can be achieved for a relay event is (without factoring in time improvement, or the lack thereof) **18.25 points**.

 *These rules are subject to change, but an official notice will be released to all users several days prior to any changes.*

+**For each meet day, the participant may submit exactly one (1) event to have scored.
+This is to prevent swimmers who are competing in more events to have an unfair advantage.
+Swimmers who compete in relays will be scored against each other whereas strictly individual performers will be scored in a separate bracket.
+This is also meant to prevent unfair point inflation.**